andrenasturas/hausse/examples/portfolio/README.md

-# Notes
+# Portfolio

-This is a Hausse usecase example.
+This is a Hausse common usecase example.
 Here, Hausse is used to build a single page static website as a portfolio, featuring a resumé and a presentation of a set of skills and projects.